 Rookies Division Rules

 The following rules are specific to the Rookies League.
-New in 2019, the Rookies League will be Machine Pitch or Coach Pitch.
-Each coach can determine how to maximize the success of each batter.
+The Rookies League is Machine Pitch, but a coach may elect to pitch to up to 3 players, allowing the coach can determine how to maximize the success of each batter.
 If a child may be more successful from a ball thrown from a coach, the coach can elect to do that batter by batter during the course of the game.

 Batting Rules: